mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/CRC/CRC_UserDefinedPolynomial/readme.txt

 @par Example Description

-This example shows how to configure and use CRC calculation unit to get a 8-bit long CRC of a given data buffer, based on a user-defined generating polynomial.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to configure and use the CRC calculation unit to compute an 8-bit CRC code for a given data buffer, based on a user-defined generating polynomial.
+The peripheral initialization is done using LL unitary service functions for optimization purposes (performance and size).

-CRC Peripheral is configured to work with a user defined polynomial value (8-bit long value).
+The CRC peripheral is configured to work with a user defined polynomial value (8-bit long value).
 In this example, the polynomial is set manually to 0x9B that is X^8 + X^7 + X^4 + X^3 + X + 1.
 Generated CRC value is then 8-bit long.